bhruszka/ApplauseAssignment/README.md

 ```shell
 python manage.py populate_db
 ```
 Script requires the database tables to be empty to avoid collisions and to avoid populating database twice by mistake.
-If tables are not empty script throughs an error.
+If tables are not empty script throws an error.
 ## Running the app
 App requires PostgreSQL database.
 Because of that the easiest way to run it locally is to use Docker Compose.

-First open terminal in the TeststerMatch directory.
+First, open terminal in the TeststerMatch directory.

 To start the app in a development mode run this command:
 ```shell
 docker-compose up
 ```
-After docker containers are up.
-You need to run this two commands in other terminal in the same directory to setup the database.
+After docker containers are up, you need to run these two commands in another terminal to setup the database.
 ```shell
 docker-compose exec web python manage.py migrate
 ```